clemkoa/clemkoa.github.io/_posts/2020-05-27-neural-turing-machines-pytorch.markdown

 ---

 A feed-forward neural network doesn't have memory.
 It receives an input and gives back an output, but it has no way to remember anything by itself.
 Recurrent neural networks (RNNs) have some kind of memory and show dynamic behaviour.
-Long Short-Term Memory networks (LSTM), a special type of RNN, are better at remembering long-term dependencies and are the benchmark to beat when it comes to sequences.
+Long Short-Term Memory networks (LSTM) - a special type of RNN - are better at remembering long-term dependencies and are the benchmark to beat when it comes to sequences.

-A [Neural Turing Machine](https://arxiv.org/abs/1410.5401) (NTM) is a different type of neural networks.
+A [Neural Turing Machine](https://arxiv.org/abs/1410.5401) (NTM) is a different type of neural network, introduced in Graves *et al* (2014).
 Like a LSTM it can process sequences of data.
 Unlike LSTMs, it has two components: a neural network controller and a memory bank.
 The controller is free to read and write to its memory.
 All read and write operations are differentiable, which makes it an end-to-end trainable model.
 It learns what to store and what to fetch from its memory table.

-Because it has access to a memory bank a NTM needs fewer parameters than a LSTM and can more easily learn some algorithmic tasks.
+Why is this cool?
+Because it has access to a memory bank, a NTM needs fewer parameters than a LSTM and can more easily learn some algorithmic tasks.

-The analogy with Turing machines is made because of the access to memory.
-Even though the network outputs that define read/write operations are called "heads", they are really just layers.
+It trains faster and better.

 I've wanted to implement NTMs for a while.
 I find the concept of a neural network with memory fascinating and hope we see more applications in the future.